jross765/SchnorxoLib/README.md

 The name means nothing.
 The author just chose it in lack of a better one.
 He could just as well have chosen "Hullabaloo", "Snoggowobble", "Snowwhite", "Henry the Great" or whatever.
 In order to avoid name clashes and misunderstandings, he chose one for which the search engine yielded no results.
 About the domain: No, it is not registered (to his knowledge, at least), and there is no organization behind it.

-**This collection of classes seems rather artificial and thrown-together.
+**This collection of classes seems rather uneven, artificial and thrown-together.
 Don't you think so?**

 It is, you're right.
 The author does not expect to win a "most-beautiful-and-well-designed-lib-of-the-year" contest with that.